huixie90/slides/markdown/no_unique_address.md

 ---

-# Example 2: Fix Attempt 2 cont.
+# Example 2: Fix Attempt 2 cont.3

 - If `bool has_val_` is not in `val_`/`err_`'s padding, `construct_at` can never overwrite padding beyond the `bool`